baharmon/3d-modeling-course/terrain-modeling.md

 Customize > Extensions > Check Spatial Analyst
 ```

-Click `Add New Data` button and browse to your downloads.
+1. Click `Add New Data` button and browse to your downloads.

-Select the .img file from your dataset > Add.
+2. Select the .img file from your dataset > Add.

+3. A dialogue box will appear.
+Select `Bilinear Interpolation` in the drop down menu > `Yes` (_Bilinear Interpolation is for continuous data like topographic maps.
+Nearest Neighbor is for discrete data_)

+Repeat steps 1-3 for the other dataset you downloaded from the National Map.

 ## 3D terrain modeling
 In this section you will export